null

 If using socket brackets

 Typically, sockets are not used with corner rods.
 However, if your mounting requires it, make sure to subtract 3/8" from the length of any wall measurement which will use a socket to allow room for the bracket itself.
 For example: If using a socket bracket on each end of your corner rod, subtract 3/8" from the measurement of Wall 1 and 3/8" from the measurement of Wall 2.
-In fact, we suggest subtracting 1/2" from each end to allow a bit of wiggle room.
+In fact, we suggest subtracting 1/2" from each end to allow for a bit of wiggle room.

-Clearance and Returns:
+Clearance and French Returns:

 So that we can properly size your corner rod, we will need you to specify the desired clearance.
 Clearance is the distance between the wall and the back of the rod.
-If you choose returns for your rod, please click here for more info.
+If you choose French returns for your rod, please click here for more info.

 Corner Span Length:

 The corner span measuring technique is an easy way to determine the exact angle of the corner, without having to provide us with a template or a measurement in degrees.
+Of course you can also provide us with the degree measurment by email or phone if you have it.

 Find a space along the corner which has no windows or other objects within 24" of the corner crease on either side.
 Mark this point in the corner crease with a pencil.
 We'll call this the "corner point".